microsoft/OMS-Agent-for-Linux/README.md

 ### Supported Distro/Version strategy
 The Log Analytics agent for Linux is built to work with Azure Monitor logs, which has a limited scope of scenarios.
 Our strategy for supporting new distros and versions starting August 2018 is that we will:
 1. Only support server versions, no client OS versions.
-2. Always support any new [Azure Linux Endorsed distros/versions](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/endorsed-distros).
+2. Focus support on any of the [Azure Linux Endorsed distros](../../virtual-machines/linux/endorsed-distros.md).
+Note that there may be some delay between a new distro/version being Azure Linux Endorsed and it being supported for the Log Analytics Linux agent.
 3. Not support versions that have passed their manufacturer's end-of-support date.
 4. Always support the latest GA version of a supported distro.
 5. Not support new versions of AMI.